-- 13. To cover the costs of waste management, and in particular to ensure ESM, financing is needed.
-The four commonly applied sources of financing for waste management operations are described below: - (a) Payments of fees or taxes by waste generators; - (b) Fees paid by producers of products in the context of EPR; - (c) Revenues from sales of marketable goods; - (d) Government funding, subsidies or other forms of financial support from general taxes.
+11. To cover the costs of waste management, and in particular to ensure ESM, financing is needed.
+The five commonly applied sources of financing for waste management operations are described below:

+(a) Payments of taxes to government, set fees or "pay-as-you-throw" fees (PAYT) by waste generators;

+- (b) Fees paid by producers of products in the context of EPR; - (c) Revenues from sales of marketable wastes and products; - (d) Government funding, subsidies or other forms of financial support from general taxes; - (e) Loans from financial institutions.